Finnish food culture

 Since day one, the Finnish diet has been built around surviving the harsh conditions of our northern climate.
 Growth seasons are dictated by the cold, meaning many local products are only available for a limited amount of time.

 These days, you can buy just about anything your heart desires in Finland.
 But go local while you’re here, and you’ll be in for a treat!
+Also, if you have the chance, continue your culinary journey to some of the best restaurants in the country.

 Credits : Elina Manninen / KEKSI